CoreMedia/query-service-plugin/docs/README.md

 1. [Installation](installation.md)

-    How to administrate Content Hub Adapter for YouTube extension (especially in CoreMedia Studio).
+    how to install (especially in CoreMedia Studio).

 1. [Contribute](contribute.md)